-If you resign, are retrenched or are dismissed, you become eligible to take out your withdrawal benefit.
+If you resign, are retrenched or dismissed, you become eligible to access your withdrawal benefit.

 When considering your options around your pension fund benefit on withdrawal from service, a good first step is to know the value of your benefit.
-You can generate an estimate of your benefit from our website (www.eppf.co.za), call us on 0800 114 548 or e-mail us on info@eppf.co.za.
+You can generate an estimate of your benefit from our website www.eppf.co.za, or through our call centre on 0800 11 45 48 and info@eppf.co.za.